From UWSMPH - Department of Anesthesiology

 | Alaa Abd-Elsayed, MD, MPH

 Our research is focused on finding new clinical strategies to reduce chronic pain and for general pain management treatment.
-By carefully considering the pathology of the pain and treating the whole patient, we have been able to treat many patients with state-of-the-art therapies that are successful in reducing or blocking pain and dramatically improving their quality of life.
+By carefully considering the pathology of the pain and treating the whole patient, we have been able to treat many patients with state-of-the-art therapies, including using advanced technology and modalities, that are successful in reducing or blocking pain and dramatically improving their quality of life.

 | Matthew Banks, PhD